-A deposit protects both parties in the agreement.
+A deposit protects both parties to the agreement.
 It covers you if the client cancels and covers the client through our client protection programme if you have to cancel.
 It’s really important to make sure you’re both covered.

 Ask the client questions that aren’t described in their event information, this shows that you’ve read the request.
 This also applies to the discussions after the quote is submitted, it will show that you are committed to making their event special.

 Ask us questions too.
-If you’re unsure of how to proceed with something regarding payments, or what you can/cannot send, contact us.
+If you’re unsure of how to proceed with something regarding payments, or what you can/can’t send, contact us.
 We are not just here to help clients, we’re here for you too!